labilezhu/istio-insider-en/docs/source/index.md

 Blog: [https://blog.mygraphql.com/](https://blog.mygraphql.com/)
 In order to facilitate readers to follow the updates of the Blog and this book, a synchronized `WeChat Official Account` has been opened:

-:::{figure-md} WeChat Official Account: Mark's Meditations on Cloud and BPF
+:::{figure-md} WeChat Official Account: Mark的Cloud与BPF沉思录

 <img src="_static/my-wechat-blog-qr.png" alt="my-wechat-blog-qr.png">

-*WeChat Official Account: Mark's Cloud and BPF Meditations*
+*WeChat Official Account: Mark的Cloud与BPF沉思录*
 :::